 - LiveAssist: Allow SpeedLine technicians to connect to your POS remotely to troubleshoot or fix issues.

 - Training support: SpeedLine hosts Training tutorials and videos on a customer website to train your managers and employees.

 - User community: Connect with other SpeedLine users to learn how other restaurants get the most from their POS.

 SpeedLine’s robust customization options are only possible because of the system’s complex backend software, so most of the preliminary POS system setup is done by the SpeedLine team.
+You’ll need to allow a week or two to get fully operational.
 This takes the pressure off during your setup time, but it also means that you need a SpeedLine representative to make some updates.
-The upside is this removes some administrative tasks from your team, whereas the downside is that updates can take longer.
+The upside is this removes some administrative tasks from your team, but the downside is that updates can take longer.